The Crow Fair and All Indian Rodeo is held the 3rd weekend in August at Crow Agency, MT.

-This pow wow has been held in the same place for about a hundred years and is a real traditional pow wow.
+This pow wow has been held in the same place for over a hundred years and is a real traditional pow wow.
 If you only attend one pow wow in your lifetime, this is the one I would recommend.

 The campers attending the pow wow start coming in the week before the pow wow begins.
 By the time it starts there will be more than one thousand teepees and another 6,000 or so tent and RV campers.